Summary of Product Characteristics Updated 05-Aug-2020 | Martindale Pharma, an Ethypharm Group Company

 As soon as an adequate response has been obtained, oral therapy should be initiated concomitantly at the usual loading dose (i.e. 200mg three times a day).
 Amiodarone injection should then be phased out gradually.

-Due to the presence of benzyl alcohol, intravenous amiodarone is usually contraindicated in neonates, infants and children up to 3 years old. (see section 4.3).
+The safety and efficacy of amiodarone in children and adolescents has not been established.
+Currently available data are described in sections 5.1 and 5.2.
+Due to the presence of benzyl alcohol, intravenous amiodarone is usually contraindicated in neonates and should be used with caution in infants and children up to 3 years old. (see section 4.3).

 No controlled paediatric studies have been undertaken.
-In published uncontrolled studies, effective doses for children were (see section 4.4):
+In published uncontrolled studies, effective doses for children were:

 As with all patients, it is important that the minimum effective dose is used.
 Whilst there is no evidence that dosage requirements are different for this group of patients, they may be more susceptible to bradycardia and conduction defects if too high a dose is employed.
 Particular attention should be paid to monitoring thyroid function (see sections 4.3, 4.4 and 4.8).